Last Updated on May 30, 2025 by Dave Schoenbeck

 - Provide professional development.
 Planning and budgeting for outside seminars and workshops.
 Development is an effective employee retention strategy.

 - Allow workplace flexibility.
 Work/life balance is essential to this generation.
-Consider allowing your associates to modify their schedules or for them to work from home one day per week.
+Consider allowing your associates to modify their schedules or work from home one day per week.

 - Establish a strong company culture.
 I have plenty of blog posts that discuss how to do this.
 Millennials want to feel like they’re a part of the team.

 - Show how their work matters.
-So many of our teammates never see how their work contributes to the company’s success.
-Please include them in decision-making sessions so they know their input is valued.
-Another top employee retention strategy that you should consider.
+Many of our teammates never realize how their work contributes to the company’s success.
+Please include them in decision-making sessions so they know their input is valued and appreciated—another top employee retention strategy to consider.

 - Orchestrate public recognition.
 New-age workers desire internal acknowledgment of their contributions and attention from customers and the industry.

 - Be adaptable.
-If you’re open to feedback, your employees can help you further develop your management style to suit their needs better.
+If you’re open to feedback, your employees can help you further develop your management style to better suit their needs.

 - Create realistic and understandable goals.
-Millennials like to have clear objectives so there are no misunderstandings about what to expect.
+Millennials prefer clear objectives to avoid misunderstandings about what to expect.

-Figuring out the best employee retention strategies for your business takes planning.
+Determining the best employee retention strategies for your business requires careful planning.
 To develop your company’s active employee retention strategies, click here for a complimentary coaching session.

 Coach Dave